Lilyah/laravel8-basics/README.md

-# Basic CMS system with Laravel 8.
-Fron-end, Admin panel with full registration system (Forgot Password, Reset Password)
+# CMS system with Laravel 8
+> CMS Blog system - Fron-end, Admin panel with full registration system (Forgot Password, Reset Password).
-> CMS Blog system based on the cource "Laravel 8 - Build Advance Ecommerce Project A-Z" by Kazi Ariyan
+> The project is based on the cource "Laravel 8 - Build Advance Ecommerce Project A-Z" by Kazi Ariyan
 > Cource can be found [_here_](https://www.udemy.com/course/laravel-advance-ecommerce-project/).

 ## Table of Contents